DyversHands/www.DyversHands.com/GateWatch.md

 This story game was first inspired when I was researching various lists of thematic storytelling archetypes: 7 Basic Plots (Booker), 20 Master Plots (Tobias), 36 Dramatic Situations (Polti), 37 Photoplay Plots (Hill), Basic Patterns of Plots (Foster-Harris), Poetics (Aristotle), Shape of Stories (Vonnegut), and the TV Tropes Wiki (dyvers hands).

 Though not explictly named by these lists, many of the plot archetypes have binary sides.
-Good Guy/Bad Guy, Quest/Return, etc. Having recently played the gmless game [The Quiet Year](https://buriedwithoutceremony.com/the-quiet-year) (2013) which made extensive use of a collaboratively created map, I realized that a map with two sides might be a quite powerful plot device.
+Good Guy/Bad Guy, Quest/Return, etc. Having recently played the gmless games [Archipelago II](https://norwegianstyle.wordpress.com/2009/07/04/archipelago-ii/) (2009) & [The Quiet Year](https://buriedwithoutceremony.com/the-quiet-year) (2013) which both made extensive use of a collaboratively created map, I realized that a map with two sides might be a quite powerful plot device.
 That lead thematically to focusing on a place between the maps — **the gate** — as being an interesting point of play to explore.

 This game's next biggest inspiration was when I was looking at pricing at Print-on-Demand cards for another game, and discovered that there were significant price breaks at 18 cards.
-So I set for myself a goal to create a game only using 18 cards.
+So I set for myself a goal to create a game only using 18 cards, and keep the price below that of going out to a movie.
 Given these constraints, one of the first things I realized was having all the backs of the cards be the same was a waste.
 After several playtests using different inspirational images for the gates on the card backs, this contrained approach has to be quite powerful.
 If successful, I hope to offer some more 18 card story games.

 I have been using for some other of my story games a resolution mechanism inspired by [Archipelago II](https://norwegianstyle.wordpress.com/2009/07/04/archipelago-ii/) (2009) *(which in turn was derived by [Itras By](https://itrasby.com/) (2008))*, which extends the traditional improv "Yes, and…" with some additional choices.
 Having just six such choices, balanced between good and bad, fit well into the constraints of having just 18 cards.